-We have now introduced the practice of Guided Meditation to more than 160 people, and our twice weekly Group Meditations are each attended by an ever changing ten to twenty people from a diverse cross section of our community.
+We have now introduced the practice of Guided Meditation to more than 220 people, and our twice weekly Group Meditations are each attended by an ever changing four to twenty people from a diverse cross section of our community.

 We have developed a library of more than eighty Guided Mediation CDs.
-Copies can be made on request for members of the group.
+Copies can be made on request for members of the group for their personal use or to give to someone else.
 CDs along with instructions and well wishes are delivered to anyone known to be in need.
 We have distributed several hundred CDs in response to requests.